voc/cm/bundlewrap/README.md

 You do not need to set up Keepass or a bundlewrap .secrets.cfg for basic encoder setup.

-If you have access to the c3voc keepass file, you may want to set up a bit more stuff:
+If you have access to the c3voc keepass file, you may want to set up keepass and the .secrets.cfg:

 ```
 export BW_KEEPASS_FILE=$HOME/whereever/the/voc/keepass/lives.kdbx
 export BW_KEEPASS_PASSWORD=reallysecure
 ```

+The contents of the .secrets.cfg file can be found in the keepass file, too.

 You want to set up ssh multiplexing for fast runs:
 ```